fender/dmeapp/README.md

     * `/app.js` - This is our app launcher script.
 It initializes all of our components.
     * `/index.html` - The route web page for our app.
   * `/assets` - Any assets to be used in the app, such as images, should be placed here.
-  * `/scss` - Contains our Sass.
-The root folder contains our initializer and variables.
+  * `/scss` - Contains our Sass. `styles.scss` is responsible for loading all sass files.
+See below for further details.
-    * `/utils` - Utility style is defined here.
-    * `/components` - All component building blocks are defined here.
-    * `/sprites` - Sprite image files are separated by sprite map name.
-Compass uses each folder to create a sprite image.
   * `vendor` - Contains all vendor packages that are installed via [Bower](http://bower.io/).
 Hands off!
   * `Gruntfile.js` - This file tells Grunt about our automated workflows.
   * `bower.json` - Contains the vendor packages that our app requires.
 Bower uses this file to install/update packages.